PatHurley/Scripts/README.md

 # BashScripts
-Scripts I have written and deemed worth publishing
+Scripts I have written and deemed worth publishing.

 20200626
 Ideally you would add the bin directory of this repo to you PATH so you can execute these scripts from anywhere.